Why Magazine Street has the best food in New Orleans

 Make it a combo to experience some true Cajun appetizers: fried dill pickles with Creole Ranch dressing and cornmeal-crusted green tomatoes.
 Wash it all down with an ice cold draft of Louisiana’s Abita Amber beer.

-5. Crudo & Tapas at Baru Bistro and Tapas
+5. Crudo and tapas at Baru Bistro and Tapas

 If you’re keen on sharing, stop by the cozy, two-story purple house in Uptown for a Latin take on tapas inspired by South America’s caribbean coast.
 Start with the Guacabello, a portabello mushroom-avocado blend served with crispy tortilla chips.
 Add empanadas stuffed with black beans and kale, and grilled skirt steak skewers with fresh chimichurri sauce.